Kilcunda: Trestle Bridge

-Kilcunda Ocean View Hotel

-The Kilcunda Ocean View Hotel is located on the Bass Highway directly opposite Kilcunda Beach.

 Bass Coast Rail Trail

 Walking, cycling and horse trotting is the modern use of the old Wonthaggi railway line all year round.
 The Bass Coast Rail Trail is very flat and begins near Kilcunda at the roundabout to Phillip Island and ends at the Wonthaggi shopping district.
 You can also access it all along the way, including at Kilcunda.
 Victoria's only coastal rail trail, it stretches 16 kilometres from Anderson to Wonthaggi, meandering through farmland, coastal bushland, historic coal mining nature reserves and coastline with a clear view of the Wonthaggi wind turbines and remnants of coal mine buildings.
 The trail crosses over the Powlett River and the Bourne Creek trestle bridge at Kilcunda, which has panoramic views of the beach.
 Kangaroos can often be spotted as well as many bird species.
 An extension of the trail from Anderson to Woolamai, on Phillip Island, has not yet been made suitable for cyclists.
 Public toilets are situated at each town along the way.
 Public toilets in Anderson are situated at the bus interchange which handles connections between the San Remo and Inverloch/Wonthaggi public transport routes.
 The bus interchange is adjacent to the eastern side of the Anderson roundabout.